MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_object.rst

 The object model is of key importance as it implements many features used extensively by objects like :var:`beam`, :var:`sequence`, :literal:`mtable`, all the commands, all the elements, and the :literal:`MADX` environment.
 The aim of the object model is to extend the scripting language with concepts like objects, inheritance, methods, metamethods, deferred expressions, commands and more.

+In computer science, the object model of MAD-NG is said to implement the concepts of prototypical objects, single inheritance and dynamic lookup of attributes:

 	*	 A *prototypical object* is an object created from a prototype, [#f1]_ named its parent.
 	*	 *Single inheritance* specifies that an object has only one direct parent.
 	*	 *Dynamic lookup* means that undefined attributes are searched in the parents at *each* read.